Skip to main content

 Rhinitis is not caused by the dust mites themselves.
 But by a chemical found in their poo.

-Dust mites are around all year round, but their numbers are higher in the winter.
+Dust mites are around all year.
+But their numbers are higher in the winter.

 Pollen and spores